falchion10/macOS-Jailbreak/README.md

 `MAC=1 make`

 There should be a tar.gz file in the packages folder inside the repo.
-Rename the file to ellekit.tar.gz then run this command (You'll get an error about timestamps, ignore it):
+Rename the file to ellekit.tar.gz then run this command (you'll get an error about timestamps, ignore it):

 `sudo tar -xvf ellekit.tar.gz -C /`